Introduction

 About NVDA

-NVDA can be run locally as a portable application, which does not require any administrative right, or installed as a service allowing it to run on the login screen and interact with elevated prompts.
+NVDA can be run as a portable application, requiring no administrative rights, or installed as a service to operate at the login screen and interact with elevated prompts.

 Voice synthesizers